A New Generation of Cancer & Autoimmune Disease Treatment

 INSIGHT-005

 BAVENCIO® is a checkpoint inhibitor owned by Merck KGaA, Darmstadt, Germany, that works by targeting and blocking a protein called PD-L1 on the surface of cancer cells and certain immune cells, activating the cells to find and kill cancer cells.
 It is approved as a monotherapy for first-line maintenance treatment for adult patients with advanced urothelial carcinoma that has not progressed with first-line platinum-containing chemotherapy in more than 60 countries around the world.
 Under the Agreement, Immutep and Merck KGaA, Darmstadt, Germany will jointly fund the INSIGHT-005 study.
-The trial will take place in Germany and will be conducted by the Institute of Clinical Cancer Research, Krankenhaus Nordwest (IKF).
+The trial will take place in Germany and will be conducted by the Institute of Clinical Cancer Research, Krankenhaus Nordwest (IKF) and other German cancer centers including Helios Klinikum Bad Saarow.
+In January 2024, the Company announced the first patient was enrolled and safely dosed in the INSIGHT-005 trial.
 For more information, please click here.

 EFTISARC-NEO